JedLee6/Top150-LeetCode-Quick-Review-Notes/05_HashMap/044_HashMap_1._Two_Sum.md

         // Iterate through the array
         for (int i = 0; i < nums.length; i++) {
             int complement = target - nums[i];
-            // Check if the complement exists in the hashmap if (map.containsKey(complement)) {
+            // Check if the complement exists in the hashmap, each lookup and insertion in the hashmap takes \( O(1) \) time on average. if (map.containsKey(complement)) {
                 // If yes, return the indices of the current number and its complement return new int[] { map.get(complement), i };